 It is important for companies to make decisions regarding their seasonal packaging as soon as possible to avoid missing the event and in time to prepare for any complications or changes that may need making.

 If you’re spending money on refreshing your seasonal packaging, you need to ensure you have a seasonal marketing process in place.
 Seasonal packaging is a great marketing tool – why not use it to increase awareness of a seasonal promotional campaign?

 Running competitions or other strategies combined with seasonal packaging is a great way to promote the brand as a whole.
 You should decide what your goals are for your seasonal strategy such as brand awareness, increase sales, customer experience, etc. You can then tailor your seasonal packaging to help meet these goals.

 Tip 5: Understand costs

 Research shows that a new packaging design can vary from £1,000 to £10,000.

 Mick said: “Deciding what to spend depends on the product and how limited it is.
 If something has a higher retail value, then you can probably afford to enhance it significantly.
 Whereas, you might need to limit what you spend if your business is small.

-“If companies have a limited amount of time, they might have to use an external packer who might add the extras on for an additional cost.”
+“If companies have a limited amount of time, they might decide to use an external packer, which will have an impact on their budget.”